earlham-sherlock/earlham-sherlock.github.io/loaders/slk3_sql_loader/readme.md

 This script takes a SignaLinK 3 compatible SQLite DB file, and converts it to Sherlock compatible JSON format.
 Most of the JSON attributes are taken from the DB file, but some of them are provided as input parameters.
-The script automatically create an output .json file in the output folder.
-The name of the output .json file will be the same as the input SLK3 database file.

 **Parameters:**